HoldenCaulfieldRye/caffe-1/RUN.md

   -> abstract class BayesianLayer which computes prior -> ThresholdLayer and BayesianSoftmaxLoss inherit from it -> BayesianSoftmaxLoss computes like SoftmaxLoss but divides by
-     prior
+     prior, AND multiplies by 0.5 (normalise to not affect lr)
-- read paper on finetuning:
+- read paper 'CNN features off-the-shelf':
-  ->
+  -> optimising CNN features for specific tasks
+     29, 15, 51, 43, 41
 - extract features with caffe
-- add dropout to nets
+- add RedBox data
+- false pos worse than fals neg:
+  -> rebalance loss even more
+  -> on test set, use a lower sig level than 0.5
+     (eg flag noclamp when confidence > 0.3)